Pankaj Sharma

 and an expert external advisor to the Parliamentary and Health Service Ombudsman.

 Education

-Sharma studied medicine at London University from 1983 to 1988 and holds two doctorates, a PhD from Gonville and Caius College, University of Cambridge in 1998 and a Doctorate in Medicine from London University in 2003.
-In 1998 he was the recipient of a Fulbright Scholarship at Harvard Medical School and Massachusetts General Hospital.
+Sharma studied medicine at London University and holds two doctorates, a PhD from Gonville and Caius College, University of Cambridge and a Doctorate in Medicine from London University.
+He was a recipient of a Fulbright Scholarship at Harvard Medical School and Massachusetts General Hospital.
 He holds a diploma in the history of medicine from the Worshipful Society of Apothecaries.
 He was elected a Fellow of the Royal College of Physicians in 2007 and is a Royal College examiner.

 Research

 He is a researcher in the field of stroke and is particularly interested in its genetical basis.
 He has established a large international biobank of stroke from the UK, India and the Middle East with the aim of trying to better understand the causes of stroke in ethnic minorities, especially those of South Asian descent.